 - Have all ingredients measured and ready.
 Make sure you add the ice to the water and that the butter is as cold as possible.

-- Mix flour with salt and add the cubed butter (image above, left).
+- Mix flour with salt and add the cubed butter (image below, left).

 - Mix with your hands, taking the time to break the butter cubes and mix them with the dry ingredients.
 This will take a few extra minutes if you use almost frozen butter.
-The mixture will be uneven, with different sizes of butter pieces, but as a guide they should not be larger than red beans (image above, right).
+The mixture will be uneven, with different sizes of butter pieces, but as a guide, they should not be larger than red beans (image below, right).

-- The amount should be enough to have a cohesive dough that comes together when pressed in your palm.
-The image below on the left needs more water and the one on the right is good to go.
-Always err on the dry side since you can add a teaspoon or two of ice water when you form dough into a disc.
+- The amount should be enough for a cohesive dough that comes together when pressed in your palm.
+The image below on the left needs more water, and the one on the right is fine.
+You should not have a crumbly dough.

-- Give it a few turns in the bowl and turn out the mixture onto a clean surface.
+- Give it a few turns in the bowl, and turn the mixture onto a clean surface.

 - Bring it together, giving it a few turns, until you have a dough ball.
 You must try to touch it as little as possible but have a dough that comes together and can be rolled.
 Don't knead it as you would bread.